The Falcon and the Winter Soldier: Sets and costumes

+Title sequence

 The series' main-on-end title sequence was created by Perception, who took inspiration from the series' political messages and ideologies.
 The design features "propaganda plastered across city walls [with] multiple layers of graffiti and flyers put up, torn down, and defaced".
 Perception used movement and lighting to create a "mysterious ambiance to match the show's atmosphere", and included various hidden messages and Easter eggs in the sequence, such as references to the Enhanced Humans Act and Thaddeus "Thunderbolt" Ross; the Sokovia Accords; Karli Morgenthau via a wanted poster that mentions various attacks by the Flag Smashers; Madripoor and the Brass Monkey Saloon; past attempts to replicate the Captain America program, including Isaiah Bradley being labeled a "subject"; and the Power Broker.